Intelligence quotient: Sex

-With the advent of the concept of g or general intelligence, many researchers have argued that there are no significant sex differences in general intelligence, though ability in particular types of intelligence does appear to vary.
+With the advent of the concept of g or general intelligence, many researchers have found that there are no significant sex differences in average IQ, though ability in particular types of intelligence does vary.
 Thus, while some test batteries show slightly greater intelligence in males, others show greater intelligence in females.
 In particular, studies have shown female subjects performing better on tasks related to verbal ability, and males performing better on tasks related to rotation of objects in space, often categorized as spatial ability.
 These differences remain, as (Hunt 2011) observes, "even though men and women are essentially equal in general intelligence".

 Some research indicates that male advantages on some cognitive tests are minimized when controlling for socioeconomic factors.
 Other research has concluded that there is slightly larger variability in male scores in certain areas compared to female scores, which results in slightly more males than females in the top and bottom of the IQ distribution.

 The existence of differences between male and female performance on math-related tests is contested, and a meta-analysis focusing on average gender differences in math performance found nearly identical performance for boys and girls.
-Currently, most IQ tests, including popular batteries such as the WAIS and the WISC-R, are constructed so that there are no overall score differences between females and males.
+Most IQ tests, including popular batteries such as the WAIS and the WISC-R, are constructed so that there are no overall score differences between females and males.